System Design Space

 Перейти на сайт

-Prometheus is a purpose-built monitoring time-series system that combines pull-based metric collection, its own TSDB engine, and PromQL query semantics.
-In the TSDB map it represents the canonical choice for infrastructure monitoring and SLO-driven operations.
+When you need to know what the infrastructure is doing right now, the choice almost always lands on Prometheus — a purpose-built monitoring time-series system that combines pull-based metric collection, its own TSDB engine, and PromQL query semantics.
+On the TSDB map it is the canonical tool for infrastructure monitoring and SLO-driven operations.

 History: key milestones